LtSnakePlissken/Q/docs/how-to-claim-q-tokens.md

-# Claim Q Tokens from the Mainnet Faucet
+# Claim Q tokens from the Mainnet Faucet

-To get started with the Q Blockchain, you can claim Q Tokens from the Mainnet Faucet.
+To get started with the Q Blockchain, you can claim Q tokens from the Mainnet Faucet.
 Q tokens can be used for various purposes, such as sending them to friends, interacting with governance systems on Q, or deploying code.

 [![Q Faucet](img/faucet/main.png)](https://faucet.q.org)